Kairum-Labs/should/README.md

 // Actual   : "Hello, beautiful world!"
 //
 // Similar substring found:
-//   └─ 'beautiful' at position 7 - 1 char diff
+//   └─ 'beautiful' at position 7 - 1 character differs

-// Multiple similar matches
-should.ContainSubstring(t, "test testing tester", "tets")
+// Similar match with transposition should.ContainSubstring(t, "test testing tester", "tets")
 // Output:
 // Expected string to contain "tets", but it was not found
 // Substring   : "tets"
 // Actual   : "test testing tester"
 //
-// Similar substrings found:
+// Similar substring found:
-//   └─ 'test' at position 0 - 1 char diff
+//   └─ 'test' at position 0 - 1 character differs
-//   └─ 'test' at position 5 - 1 char diff

 // Long strings with multiline formatting longText := `This is a very long text that spans multiple lines